MakArtKar/lightning-hydra-template/docs/ARCHITECTURE.md

         accuracy:
           preds: prediction
           target: label

+  best_metric_tracker_callback:
+    tracked_metric_name: accuracy  # tracks best val/accuracy for model selection
 ```

-**Note:** Experiment configs are where you specify metrics to track, allowing you to measure different things for different experiments while reusing the same model architecture.
+**Note:** Experiment configs are where you specify metrics to track and which metric to use for model selection, allowing you to measure different things for different experiments while reusing the same model architecture.

 ### 4. Run Training